simonepri/sudoku-solver/readme.md

-The correlation matrices also show us that even though both the the parallel and sequential times are linearly dependent on the number of solutions, the speed-up is not very strongly correlated to it as well.
+The correlation matrices also show us that even though both the the parallel and sequential times are linearly dependent on the number of solutions, the speed-up is not very strongly correlated with it as well.

 We can conclude that the speed-up comes from being able to explore the whole search space faster and could be improved a little tweaking the fork/join